-With the wealth of knowledge amassed over the years, as the preeminent maker of musical instruments, Yamaha wood specialists have discovered new materials which have increased the optimal shell performance of the PHX.
+With the wealth of knowledge that Yamaha has amassed through the decades as the preeminent manufacturer of musical instruments, our wood specialists have discovered new materials which have increased the optimal shell performance of the PHX.

-Jatoba, a Brazilian wood and the hardest material in the PHX hybrid shell, is positioned as the core ply and center note of the drum.
-It is surrounded on either side by layers of kapur, a Malaysian hard wood.
-North American Maple, which had long been considered a classic, high-quality drum shell material because of its hardness, is used on the outer and inner plies of the shell.
+Jatoba, the hardest and heaviest material in the PHX hybrid shell, is positioned at the core and is responsible for the fundamental note of the drum.
+The jatoba is surrounded on either side by layers of kapur.
+Then maple, which had long been considered a classic drum shell material because of its hardness, is used on the outer and inner plies of the shell.
 Maple is usually thought of as the perfect hardwood for drum shells, but in the PHX shell, it is comparably softest and allows the note of the jatoba to ring clearly.

-The number of vent holes influences both the drum’s timbre and projection.
-PHX Series drums are designed with one to ten vent holes, depending upon the drum's dimensions.
-By varying the number of holes, particularly on larger shells, the drum’s sustain length, amount of mid-bass tone, and playing comfort can all be fine-tuned.
+The number of vent holes in a drum shell influences both the drum’s timbre and projection.
+PHX drums are designed with one to ten vent holes, depending upon the drum's dimensions.
+By varying the number of holes, particularly on larger shells, the drum’s decay length, amount of mid-bass tone, and playing comfort can all be fine-tuned.